 Isis, along with her sister Nephthys, was at times depicted as having hawk, kite, or kestrel-like features, especially wings and feathers.
 They were known as guardians of the dead, and tombs were sometimes lined with their images.
 The sounds, especially the screeches of hawks, eagles, and other birds of prey — were considered to be the screeches of Isis and Nephthys.

 Finally, in a somewhat strange reversal of deities represented as humans with bird heads, the hieroglyph of a human head on top of a bird’s body was an ideograph representing the concept of the soul.
 The supernatural belief was endemic to ancient Egyptian society, and the religious reverence for birds was certainly not limited to supernatural beings.

 The Bird God Horus

 As mentioned before, the ancient Egyptian god Horus was usually depicted as having a bird’s head, specifically that of a falcon.
 In ancient Egyptian, Hor (Horus is the Latin reading) means, “the Distant One”, a reference to the god’s domain, the sky.

-The god we know as Horus today was actually worshiped in two different ways over the course of ancient Egyptian history.
+The god we know as Horus today was actually worshipped in two different ways over the course of ancient Egyptian history.

 Horus the Younger is associated with the falcon.
 He is usually depicted as a human with a falcon’s head, standing or seated on a throne.
 Pharaohs identified themselves with Horus in life and Osiris in death.

 The Eye of Horus represents the all-seeing eye.
 The piece depicts Horus, the God of the Sky, who sacrificed his eye during battle.
 The piece is often used in tattoos that represent protection.
-The unmistakable Eye of Horus stands out in the centre of a spiralling vortex on the back or as an all-seeing “third eye” on the back of the neck.
+The unmistakable Eye of Horus stands out in the center of a spiraling vortex on the back or as an all-seeing “third eye” on the back of the neck.